rodekruis/Typhoon-Impact-based-forecasting-model/README.md

 ### Without Docker

-The main script for the pipeline is mainpipeline.py.
+The main script for the pipeline is IBF-Typhoon-model/mainpipeline.py.
-It can in principle be run locally by setting up your local Python environment using the `requirements.txt` file, and installing all the R packages listed in the `Dockerfile`.
+It can in principle be run locally by setting up your local Python environment using the `IBF-Typhoon-model/requirements.txt` file, and installing all the R packages listed in the `IBF-Typhoon-model/Dockerfile`.
 However, we suggest using the docker image instead.

 ### With Docker